project-sunbird/sunbird.org-docs/developer-docs/how-to-guide/telemetry_data_consumption.md

 • Telemetry Receiver: It is the remote management system that stores the telemetry data

-### Pulling and extracting data using Data exhaust API
+### Pulling and Extracting Data Using Data Exhaust API

-Using Data exhaust API, you can download raw telemetry data or other summary data generated from raw telemetry.
-The data exhaust api allows filters on various fields on which the data exhaust can be filtered.
-The data exhaust api requests are run once a day and the data will be available the next day.
+* Using Data exhaust API, you can download raw telemetry data or other summary data generated from raw telemetry
+* The data exhaust API allows filters on various fields
+* The data exhaust api requests are run once a day and the data will be available the next day

 **Authentication**

 **API Endpoint**

   POST /data/v3/dataset/request/submit

 **Bearer**
   <br>Security scheme type: API Key
   <br>Header parameter name: Authorization

 **X-Channel-ID**
   <br>Header parameter name: X-Channel-ID
   <br>Header paramter value: Channel ID for which data exhaust is requested for

 **Content Type**
   <br>Header parameter name: Content-Type
   <br>Header paramter value: application/json

 **Submit Data Request**